phosphorjs/phosphor-observablelist/README.md

 [ 2, 3, 1, 2 ]
 ```

-There are additional methods to alter a `ObservableList`, the method names are
+To alter an `ObservableList` the method names are somewhat self-descriptive.
-somewhat self-descriptive.  `add()` adds a new item and returns its index,
+`add()` adds a new item and returns its index, `move()` takes two arguments and
-`move()` takes two arguments and moves the element at the fist position to the
+moves the element at the fist position to the second position returning `true`
-second position returning `true` if the operation was successful.
-To remove the
+if the operation was successful.
+To remove the first occurrence of a given
-first occurrence a given value use `remove()` which will return the
+value use `remove()` which will return the corresponding index, if any.
-corresponding index, if any.
-Elements at a specific position are removed by
+Elements at a specific position are removed by `removeAt()`, which takes as
-`removeAt()`, which takes as argument the index, removes it and returns the
+argument the index, removes it and returns the deleted element.
+To clear a list
-deleted element.
-To clear a list and remove the elements altogether use
+and remove the elements altogether use `clear()`.
-`clear()`.

 ```node
 > let list = new obslist.ObservableList([1, 2, 3, 1, 2, 3]);